 Click on the hotel name or the Booking.com links to check the latest rates.
 For the best rates on your hotel reservation, we recommend booking 6-8 months in advance.

 Where to Stay in Jasper?

 Jasper National Park is a vast park, larger than Banff.
 But that doesn’t mean there are places to stay everywhere.
 There are only a few main regions of Jasper where visitors will find themselves.
 Most of the best hotels in Jasper are actually not in the Town of Jasper, but on the outskirts.
 Cabin lovers will also be pleased to know that there are tons of cabins around the park, Jasper does cabin living so well!
 The areas to stay in Jasper are:

 - On the Lakes of Jasper: There are so many lakes in Jasper to enjoy.
-While most of them are secluded with little around there are a few higher end properties that are lakeside in Jasper.
+While most of them are secluded with little around there are a few higher-end properties that are lakeside in Jasper.
 These include Pyramid Lake and Beauvert Lake.

 Fairmont Jasper Park Lodge

 - Address — 1 Old Lodge Rd, Jasper (GPS)